 I wonder if this stems from feeling that there is not enough time to do things or that we want to make up for lost time.

 However, overscheduling perpetuates more stress and the feeling of less time.
 Instead, add joy and meaning to events and experiences by prioritizing what is important to you.

 8. Being our own harshest critic

 This is self explanatory.
 Instead of being so critical, be your own friend.
-Give yourself some grace.
+Give yourself some grace and space for self compassion.
 Remember, you are human.